 - Enter your LiveRamp SFTP account credentials.
 Contact your LiveRamp representative for these credentials: SFTP username, password, and directory.

-- Select Save to store your setup.
+- Save your setup.

 To make the connection work, you have to add at least one export goal, save your settings, and switch the connection on.
 In the export goal, you specify how data from BlueConic should be linked and mapped to LiveRamp.